eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 - ``<value>``: Property's value.

-- ``<propagate>``: Indicates if the property is meant to be serialized along with the object it belongs to.
+- ``<propagate>``: Boolean value that indicates if the property is going to be serialized along with the object it belongs to.

 .. _DurationType:

 DurationType
 ^^^^^^^^^^^^

-DurationType expresses a period of time.
+DurationType expresses a period of time and it's commonly used as an anonymous type, this is, it hasn't its own label.
-DurationType is normally used as an anonymous type, this is, it hasn't its own label.
 Instead, it is used inside other configuration parameter labels that give it sense, like ``<leaseAnnouncement>`` or ``<leaseDuration>``.

 .. code-block:: xml